 This consistency is key when you're looking for the right fit.
 This will give you great confidence in your photographers abilities, and trust is very important!

 We've heard horror stories from couples whose wedding photos were lost...just days after the wedding.
 And they never saw them, and couldn't get back the day.
+Again, that is often a hallmark of new photographers, or cheap ones.
 It's heartbreaking, and it happens when a photographer doesn't have the back-up system in place.

 Redundancy is paramount, your wedding day is of the utmost importance.
 That means your photographer should have your images backed up in a minimum 2 different places.
 "Does your photographer have multiple back-up systems in place?"
 As an example, our 5D Mark III's have duo memory card slots for double back-up on the day of shooting, we then store the digital files on a USB, on our computer hard drive, an additional external hard drive, time machine, the cloud and the final step to back-up is placing the SD memory cards into a fire safe.
 Sounds like a lot...and it is, but loosing your photos is not happening!